AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Header.md

 ### Individual Levels

-Levels are defined as instances of the {api:anychart.core.gantt.TimeLineHeader.LevelWrapper}anychart.core.gantt.TimeLineHeader.LevelWrapper{api} class.

 To access a level, combine {api:anychart.charts.Gantt#getTimeline}getTimeline(){api} with {api:anychart.core.ui.Timeline#header}header(){api} and {api:anychart.core.gantt.TimeLineHeader#level}level(){api}.
 Specify the index of the level.

 **Note:** (?)
 Levels are numbered automatically from the level with the smallest time unit to the level with the largest one.
 The default levels – the month, quarter, and year – are assigned the indexes 0, 1, 2.

-Then use methods of the level, for example {api:anychart.core.gantt.TimeLineHeader.LevelWrapper#enabled}enabled(){api} to enable or disable it.
+Levels are defined as instances of {api:anychart.core.gantt.TimeLineHeader.LevelWrapper}anychart.core.gantt.TimeLineHeader.LevelWrapper{api}.
+To configure them, use methods of this class, for example {api:anychart.core.gantt.TimeLineHeader.LevelWrapper#enabled}enabled(){api} to enable or disable a level.

 In this sample, the background stroke is set only for the first level (other appearance settings are shown in [Appearance](#appearance)):